 For a good view of the city, head to the Melbourne Observation Deck at the Rialto Tower for a panoramic view.
 Situated in Collins Street, the Rialto Tower is the tallest building in the southern hemisphere, and apparently you can see up to 60kms away (on a clear day).

 If you fancy soaring 120 metres above Melbourne, capturing some incredible views of the city from a birds-eye view, hop aboard the Melbourne Star, one of the Melbourne tourist attractions.
-This large observation wheel, located in the Docklands, gives you a 360 degree view over Melbourne and its busy port on a 30 minute flight.
+This large observation wheel, located in the Docklands, gives you a 360-degree view over Melbourne and its busy port on a 30-minute flight.
 You'll also get an in-cabin audio tour teaching you about the surrounding sights so you'll know exactly what you're seeing and the history of the landmarks too.
 (Update August 2022: The Melbourne Star is currently closed)

-If you prefer your view from a stationary point, one of the things to do in Melbourne at night is visit one of Melbourne’s best kept secrets.
-The Lui Bar is the cocktail bar is attached to Vue de Monde’s restaurant and enjoys the same incredible views from level 55 of the Rialto Tower.
+If you prefer your view from a stationary point, one of the things to do in Melbourne at night is to visit one of Melbourne’s best-kept secrets.
+The Lui Bar is the cocktail bar attached to Vue de Monde’s restaurant and enjoys the same incredible views from level 55 of the Rialto Tower.

-* Check dates, prices and availability: Melbourne Star Tickets
+* Check prices and availability: Melbourne Skydeck Entry Ticket

 Ride a Harley Davidson